robicode/stdx/stringx/README.md

 IsASCII returns true if s consists entirely of ASCII characters.
 Pulled straight from stdlib and exported.

+### Ord

+Ord returns the Integer ordinal of a one-character string.

 ### Partition

 Partition Searches sep or pattern (regexp) in the string and